 Channel your inner Huckleberry Finn as you cruise down the Mississippi River aboard a modern-day paddle wheeler that caters to your comfort with some of the largest accommodations on the river.
 Visit places immortalized in American history and song from the Blue City of Memphis to the Big Easy in New Orleans as you explore the sights with local experts and savor multi-cultural culinary traditions along the way.

-Tour begins: 5:30 PM, The Peabody Memphis.
-A transfer is included from Memphis International Airport to The Peabody Memphis, an icon of hospitality since 1869 and home to the famous Peabody ducks.
-Join us for a welcome reception and dinner at the hotel tonight.
+Tour begins: 5:00 PM, The Guest House at Graceland.
+A transfer is included from Memphis International Airport to The Guest House at Memphis – in the heart of one of the city's iconic landmarks, Graceland, once owned by Elvis Presley.
+Join us for a tour of Graceland, followed by a welcome reception and dinner at the hotel.

 Memphis, Home to American Music